-Due to our limited asset diversification, adverse developments in our propane business could negatively affect our business.
+Due to our limited asset diversification, adverse developments in our propane business could adversely affect our operating results and reduce our ability to make distributions to our unitholders.

 We rely substantially on the revenues generated from our propane business.
 Due to our limited asset diversification, an adverse development in this business would have a significantly greater impact on our financial condition and results of operations than if we maintained more diverse assets.